xsheikh/stepup-visual-flow/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+# Step-up Tracker App

+This is a fitness lifestyle web app designed with Lovable AI.
+It helps users:

+- Track their daily steps
+- Plan meals for the week
+- Follow a weekly workout calendar
+- Stay motivated with a clean, colorful UI

+The app is optimized for mobile and web, and features tabs for:
+- Step Tracker
+- Meal Planner
+- Workout Calendar

+It was built as part of a class project to demonstrate AI-generated UI and SDLC deliverables.